Dalton rallies Montana past Idaho State 59-20

 Flanagan had 130 rushing yards on 18 carries.

-Sneed then led touchdown drives of 68, 76 and 47 yards in the second quarter, all of them capped by Knight.
+Sneed then led touchdown drives of 68, 76 and 47 yards in the second quarter, all of them capped by Marcus Knight scoring runs of 4, 2 and 2 yards.
+Montana, ranked No. 9 in the FCS Coaches poll, led 24-17 at halftime.

+Sneed’s touchdown passes, covering 25 yards to Samuel Akem and 8 yards to Samori Toure, came in the third quarter as Montana’s lead grew to 31-20.

+Toure had eight catches for a career-best 188 yards, and Akem caught 10 passes for 135.

 THE TAKEAWAY